farnoosh27/NLP/DevOps/CICD.md

 While Codefresh has a strong focus on containers and Kubernetes, it can also handle traditional applications running on virtual machines or physical data centers.

+## Basics of CI/CD
+### What is a pipeline within CI/CD?
+pipeline is basically a series of steps